What Is Urban Sprawl? Buzzword or Environmental Catastrophe?

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.

-If you live in a city — or are at all environmentally savvy — you’ve probably heard the phrase urban sprawl.
-It’s a buzzword used by city planners and environmentalists alike, but what does urban sprawl really mean?
+If you live in a city, you’ve probably heard the phrase “urban sprawl.”
+Some consider it a buzzword used by city planners and environmentalists alike — however, it has a much more profound importance.

-First, let’s define the term urban sprawl.
-According to the Oxford Dictionary, urban sprawl is defined as the “uncontrolled expansion of urban areas” specifically into nearby suburban and rural areas.
-Essentially, when city-dwellers get fed up with their crowded surroundings, so they spread out into nearby less developed regions.
-They move out of the city trying to find a better place to live, raise their children and grow old without having to navigate the hustle and bustle of city life.
+Urban sprawl can be defined as the uncontrolled expansion of urban areas into nearby suburban and rural areas.
+Essentially, when city dwellers tire of their crowded surroundings, they spread out into less-developed regions.
+They move out of the city, trying to find a better place to live, raise their children and age.

-While this is an excellent thing for architects, engineers and city planners who have to design the infrastructure for these new suburban areas, it’s not the best for the environment.
+While this delivers opportunities for architects, engineers and city planners who have to design the infrastructure for these new suburban areas, it’s not best for the environment or the impending threats of climate change.

 Why Do Urban Population Centers Sprawl?

-A lack of urban planning can also create damaging sprawl — just look at Houston, Texas.
-The lack of urban planning and uncontrolled sprawl created a perfect storm that contributed to the devastating flooding after Hurricane Harvey made landfall in 2017.
+Aside from getting more bang for your buck, a lack of urban planning can also create damaging sprawl — just look at Houston, Texas.
+The lack of urban planning and uncontrolled sprawl created a perfect storm for the devastating flooding after Hurricane Harvey in 2017.

 Some cities are already taking steps to reduce the impact of this uncontrolled growth.
 Shanghai, China, is building “sponge cities” that replace impermeable concrete and asphalt with permeable substances that allow stormwater to absorb into the ground rather than flooding the cities.
-Houston is also looking at solutions to reduce urban sprawl and prevent floods like the devastating ones in 2017.
+In fact, the Shanghai Water Authority hopes to turn 40% of its urban areas into sponge cities by 2025 and 80% of them by 2030.
+The agency has drafted a comprehensive plan outlining the steps to achieve this goal.

 The key here is a combination of smart growth and new urbanism.
 Smart growth relies on city planners to make intelligent choices for their urban and suburban environments.
 Creating urban centers that work with the land rather than taking it over needs to become a priority.
 New urbanism focuses on turning existing cities into places that don’t negatively impact the environment — reducing pollution, providing more avenues for foot and bicycle traffic and more.

-There are currently upwards of 7.4 billion people on the planet.
-We’re expected to top 10 billion by 2050, and all those people will need places to live.
+These sustainable spaces are crucial as urban planners seek ways to address urban sprawl and environmental issues within metropolitan areas.
+Currently, the human population has been at 8 billion since 2022.
+However, trends predict it’ll reach 9.7 billion by 2050 and 10.4 billion by the mid-2080s — and all those people will need places to live.
 We can still create and expand cities.
 However, we must remember to build them in such a way that we don’t damage the planet any further.

 Revolutionized is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn more here.